ahaxu/plutus-learning-notes/setup_local_plutus_playground.md

 ### Local plutus playground on Fedora 32

-#### Need to install nodejs, npm first
+Need to install nodejs, npm first

-we may got this error with eaccess permissions errors when installing packages globally - link https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally and, need to install purescript and spago
+We may got this error with eaccess permissions errors when installing packages globally - [link](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally), and need to install *purescript* and *spago*

 ```
 npm install -g purescript